jinwoong-nam/Data_Analyst_Nanodegree/README.md

 The data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.

 ## More Information on the Nanodegree Program
 For information about the curriculum of the program, https://www.udacity.com/course/data-analyst-nanodegree--nd002
+The certificate of completion of the program is available upon request.